GabrielePicco/natural-language-technologies/Word sense disambiguation/README.md

 Below are the accuracies on the same set of data, but using different contexts to disambiguate.
 The following options for creating a synset context will be evaluated:

-- Gloss of the synset
+- Lemmi of the synset
 - Definition of the synset
 - Examples of the synset

 The following are the relative accuracy values of the Lesk algorithm using different synset context:

-    Accuracy only Gloss: 0.36
+    Accuracy only Lemmi: 0.36
     Accuracy only Definition: 0.54
     Accuracy only Examples: 0.42

 The decomposition allows to identify the relative contribution to the disambiguation, but the best accuracy is achieved by creating the context using all the properties of the sysnset:

-    Accuracy (Gloss + Definition + Examples): 0.62
+    Accuracy (Lemmi + Definition + Examples): 0.62